 Average room humidity is more than enough to accommodate this species.
 Never situate a Yucca within a few metres of an operating radiator due to the enriched chance of browning leaf-tips.

 If you're someone who forgets to supplement their plants during the year, this is the plant for you.
-Monthly intervals is best, using either a houseplant feed or general plant food at half of the recommended strength.
-Never apply a 'ready-to-pour' fertiliser into dry soil without a pre-water beforehand, as this will significantly increase the risk of root-burn, with typical signs including yellowed leaves, elongated or poor growth and a general decline of health.
+Fertilise your specimen every four waters in the growing period, reducing this to every sixth water in the autumn and winter with a 'Houseplant' or 'Cactus' labelled feed.
+Never apply a 'Ready-to-Pour' fertiliser into dry soil without a pre-water beforehand, as this will significantly increase the risk of root-burn, with typical signs including yellowed leaves, elongated or poor growth and a general decline of health.

 Yellowing lower leaves - A gradual loss of lower leaves is the natural part of ageing, but if there's evidence of heavy soil with yellowed foliage, remove its pot (leaving the rootball untouched) in a brighter location to aerate the soil.
 Root rot is the breakdown of roots when its soil has remained overly-saturated for long periods of time, suffocating them of oxygen and air circulation.
 Without immediate action, you'll run the risk of total destruction as the rot will slowly make its way up to the plant's base.
 For more information regarding this issue, be sure to click on the link above!